-To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency-denominated transactions will result in increased revenue and decreased operating expenses.
-Conversely, our revenue will decrease and our operating expenses will increase when the U.S. dollar strengthens against foreign currencies.
+To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency-denominated transactions will result in increased revenue and operating expenses.
+Conversely, our revenue and operating expenses will decrease when the U.S. dollar strengthens against foreign currencies.